infinispan/infinispan-operator/README.md

 The target cluster should be specified by exporting or explicitly providing `KUBECONFIG`, e.g. `make infinispan-test KUBECONFIG=/path/to/admin.kubeconfig`.

+### End to End OLM integration tests

+Important thing to test when transitioning to a new version are the OLM based tests:

+- `make hotrod-rolling-upgrade`
+- `make upgrade`
+- `make webhook`

 #### Env Variables
 The following variables can be exported or provided as part of the `make *test` call.